Open Search

 Earning an MS in Clinical Psychopharmacology: Everything You Need to Know

+The psychopharmacology degree program explores how drugs can affect a person's mood, behavior, and mind.
+You'll learn the use of medications in treating different mental disorders.
 As a physician, having a masters degree in psychopharmacology can provide you with the knowledge required to safely and effectively prescribe medications to your patients as part of their mental health treatment plans.
+The psychopharmacology masters degree is also valuable for professionals who have backgrounds in mental health counseling, and clinical psychology.

 However, earning a masters degree, especially in psychopharmacology, is a major commitment.
 It typically takes two to three years to complete and involves studying complex subjects, like neuroscience and biochemistry.
 Because of the amount of coursework involved, it can be helpful to make sure you know what to expect before diving into your graduate studies.